FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_precompiled.md

 ## FISCO BCOS 3.x Precompiled Contracts and Addresses

-Currently, the Solidity contract only supports the address type of 20 bytes as the calling object, while Liquid supports the address of the string to call the contract, so the address of the precompiled contract is divided into two versions: Solidity and Liquid.。
+Currently, the Solidity contract only supports the address type of 20 bytes as the calling object, while Liquid supports the address of the string to call the contract, so the address of the precompiled contract is divided into two versions: Solidity and Liquid。

 Addresses in this table are for Solidity contracts only。